 MBoSC enriches the local mountain bike community through trail building, our annual mountain bike festival and enduro race, group rides, social events, and cooperation with local land managers and other trail user groups.
 These activities are driven by our volunteer staff and our members.

-Get involved with our current project, the Demo Flow Trail — a 4 mile feature-laden purpose-built trail that swoops through the beautiful Soquel Demonstration State Forest.
+Get involved with our current project, the Demo Flow Trail —featured in the April/May 2014 issue of Adventure Sports Journal! — a 4 mile feature-laden purpose-built trail that swoops through the beautiful Soquel Demonstration State Forest.
 This progressive trail is designed for all rider abilities from beginner to pro and is an excellent example of how local mountain biking enthusiasts and land managers can work together to build new trails in a sustainable way.
 Learn more about this highly anticipated trail and how you can help here.
-We are proud to have been chosen as a Bell Built finalist and are in the running to win a $33k grant to help us complete this trail!
-Vote for the Demo Flow Trail by Sunday April 20!

 Join MBoSC/IMBA to be a part of bringing mountain biking into the mainstream of Santa Cruz living.
 Volunteer, sponsor or donate — we appreciate your support!

 Allterra Solar is proud to partner with MBoSC in an effort to support outdoor activity and celebrate our region’s natural beauty.

 $250 will be donated to MBoSC for each homeowner that goes solar with Allterra.
 Homeowners will also get a $50 gift card at the local bike shop of their choice!

 Now when you shop at Amazon, a portion of your purchase can help support MBoSC!
 AmazonSmile is the same Amazon everyone knows—same products, same prices—but shoppers can select MBoSC to receive a donation equaling 0.5% of the purchase price in support of MBoSC’s trail advocacy efforts.

 Envisioning an MTB Dreamtown.
 Photo by Bruce Dorman.